geniusyield/smart-order-router/README.md

 ## Building and running the Smart Order Router

 > [!NOTE]
-> In order to run Smart Order Router instances for the public testnet, please use the preprod testnet as in the examples below.
+> To run a Smart Order Router instance for the [public testnet](https://testnet.geniusyield.co/), please use the preprod testnet.

 ### Running the SOR using Docker